 Most visitors on a budget will tend to steer towards caravan parks to set up a tent for a few nights.

-If you’re on a campervan trip through the area and are self-sufficient, you can save money by learning about free camping in Australia to find a safe and wallet-friendly place to stay.
+If you’re on a campervan trip through the area and are self-sufficient, you can save money by learning about free camping in Western Australia to find a safe and wallet-friendly place to stay.

 The Best Hostel in Margaret River

 There aren’t too many hostel options in Margaret River as most people tend to opt for Airbnbs.
 However, if you’re a solo traveller, your best bet is to book the Margaret River YHA.

 This YHA is conveniently located in the center of Margaret River and is only a few hundred metres from the bus stop and visitor centre.
 It’s a modern hostel with 4, 6, 8 and 10-bed dorms all with air conditioning (a must in an Aussie summer).

 If you’re travelling as a group and need more affordable accommodation, the best thing to do is to book out a room at RAC Margaret River Nature Park with 5 bunk beds.